-If you know you already have an account, or want to avoid this lengthy process in the future, you can log in direct.
+If you know you already have an account, or want to avoid this lengthy process in the future, you can log in directly.

 You’re in!
 So, now what?

-From here, you are going to want to get started setting up your organization (if you have one) or going forward with your own personal boards.
+From here, you’ll want to start setting up your organization (if you have one) or going forward with your own personal boards.

 If you are looking for an extremely in-depth guide to the basics of Trello, I highly recommend you check out their Getting Started series.
 Where we can, we will not only be linking to how we have set up our Trello system, but also how Trello teaches new users to create their own.

-To create your own boards, you simply need to click on the “Create new board…” link in the grey box.
+To create your own boards, you simply need to click on the “Create new board…” link in the gray box.

-I’ll go over the different type of boards you can create in the Detailed How-To section below, but for now you can create one for “Your Name/Your Organization Name Editorial Calendar”.
+I’ll go over the different types of boards you can create in the Detailed How-To section below, but for now, you can create one for “Your Name/Your Organization Name Editorial Calendar.”

 Note the yellow arrow and bubble: It looks like this is going to set the permissions to just you, but you can add collaborators by email.
 Private means that it is not visible in Public spaces, like search engines and by link.

-If you anticipate having a number of different project boards, or have a number of people that will be accessing your boards and you don’t want to add them every time, you can click the “Create a new team…” link on the lower left.
+If you anticipate having a number of different project boards, or have a number of people who will access your boards and you don’t want to add them every time, you can click the “Create a new team…” link on the lower left.

 A team is a group of boards and people.
-You simply need a Team Name and Description, then hit the Create button.
+You simply need to add a Team Name and Description, then click the Create button.

 If you are jumping ahead to get folks added to your new team, after you click on the Members tab, you’ll find this screen:

-You can also adjust a team member’s permissions on the right side, by clicking on the tiny drop-down carat the gold arrow is pointing to and selecting either Normal or Admin.
+You can also adjust a team member’s permissions on the right side, by clicking on the tiny drop-down caret the gold arrow is pointing to and selecting either Normal or Admin.

 Create as many boards and projects as you want, but don’t go overboard; remember, we’re going for simplicity here.
 You can see a more robust example of these boards and teams by looking at a screenshot from my agency Trello login.

 I use Personal Boards and Team Boards for Craft Your Content.
 Client boards I have been added to as a collaborator (and my own personal boards I’ve created) are in the top section, my Personal Boards.
-Boards under the Craft Your Content are Team Boards we’ve created for ourselves and the agency (clients names are blurred for privacy), and GGR Trilogy is a writing project/business I’m looking at launching this year.
+Boards under Craft Your Content are Team Boards we’ve created for ourselves and the agency (clients names are blurred for privacy).

 Trello is a first and foremost a visual system.
 At one glance, you can see everything that is happening in your content world.

-Here’s a quick look at the upcoming CYC Editorial Calendar board (as of the original publishing date).
+Here’s a quick look at what the CYC Editorial Calendar board looks like at any give time.

-You can also use the Calendar Power-Up (in the upper right hand corner) to see when everything is scheduled, in a chronologic view.
+You can also use the Calendar Power-Up (in the upper right hand corner) to see when everything is scheduled, in a chronological view.